 - Budget Narrative

-- Budget Detail
+- Budget and Financial Report form

 - Service Provider Proposal(s)

 - 1 required, 3 max.

-Now that we've covered information about allowable costs, let's cover the Funding section of the application.
-There are three budget documents that need to be submitted:
+Now that we've covered information about allowable and disallowed costs, let's cover the Funding section of the application.
+There are three budget documents that need to be uploaded here:

 - The first is the Budget Narrative, which has no page limits and serves to explain to the review panel what you are spending and why.
 Use the application guidelines to help you build this narrative.
-You should explain all line items that appear in your budget, discuss how your institution will manage your project, and why you are seeking external funding for this project. - The Budget Detail is a macros-enabled Excel template provided by CLIR.
-You can hover over any red numbers on the sheet to see additional instructions. - The third budget document is the Service Provider Proposal.
+You should explain all line items that appear in your budget, discuss how your institution will manage your project, and why you are seeking external funding for this project. - The Budget Detail should be submitted on the Budget and Financial Report Form which is a macros-enabled Excel template provided by CLIR.
+You can hover over any red numbers on the sheet to see additional instructions as well as review the instructions tab for more detail. - The third budget document is the Service Provider Proposal.
 This is simply a PDF upload of the proposal or proposals that you have selected.
 Quotes from additional service providers that you did not ultimately select can be added as appendices.